department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 **By mail, fax, or in person**

-Fill out the Decision Review Request: Higher-Level Review (VA Form 20-0996). <br>
+Fill out the Decision Review Request: Higher-Level Review (VA Form 20-0996).
+You can use the paper form for all types of benefit claims, including disability claims. <br>
 <a href="https://www.vba.va.gov/pubs/forms/VBA-20-0996-ARE.pdf">Download VA Form 20-0996 (PDF)</a>

+**Steps for submitting the form**

 <ol class="process">
 <li class="process-step list-one">